 Exercise helps to lower your stress levels and improves the circulation of antibodies in your body, reducing the risk of infection.
-These benefits aren’t just theoretical and studies show that following an exercise routine can reduce infection rates and recovery time.
+These benefits are not just theoretical and studies show that following an exercise routine can reduce infection rates and if you are already down with an infection, it will help to improve your recovery time.

 5) Cut Back on Alcohol & Nicotine Consumption - Smoking is most strongly associated with the risk of cancer, but any kind of nicotine intake impairs immune function.
 This means that whether you smoke traditional cigarettes or e-cigarettes, you’re increasing your risk of infection.
 Nicotine raises cortisol levels, reduces the formation of antibodies and T cell responses.
 In addition, both types of nicotine consumption have been linked to lung damage, increasing the risk of respiratory infections.